Stereotactic Radiosurgery for Brain Tumors

 - With SRS, you need only one to five treatments.
 Other radiation treatments may require 10 sessions or more.

 - You do not need to stay in the hospital for SRS.

 Planning & Preparation

-Before the SRS treatment, you will have a planning session at Huntsman Cancer Institute (HCI) in the Radiation Oncology clinic.
-It is on the first floor of the HCI Hospital.
+Before the SRS treatment, you will have a planning session at Huntsman Cancer Institute in the Radiation Oncology clinic.
+It is on the first floor of the Huntsman Cancer Institute Hospital.
 Please do not wear a high-necked shirt or jewelry to the planning and treatment sessions.

 During SRS treatment, your head must stay completely still for up to an hour.
 To do this, radiation technologists make a mask that fits your face exactly.
 It attaches to the radiation treatment table.
 If you have trouble being in tight spaces, tell the radiation team.
 They can give you medicine to help you relax.